Lunatask

 What do others think?

 The most common complaint?
 The mobile experience.
 Almost every review mentions this as a downside.
-The lack of collaboration features also comes up frequently, especially from people who hoped to use it with their partner.
+The lack of collaboration features also comes up regularly, especially from people who hoped to use it with their partner.

 What people appreciate most is the developer’s involvement.
 He responds to feedback, fixes bugs quickly, and listens to feature requests.
 For a one‑man show, that’s impressive.